space-sh/utils/README.md

 ## /waitforfile/
 	Wait for file(s) to exist.

-	Wait for one or more files to exist.
+	Wait for one or more files to exist, then exit.
-	Possibly using timeout.
-Returns 1 on time out.
+	Possibly wait using timeout.
+Exit 1 on time out.